-- You can't claim the cost of normal trips between home and work, even if you live a long way from your usual workplace or work outside normal business hours - for example, weekend or early morning shifts. - In limited circumstances, you can claim the cost of trips between home and work where you have shifting places of employment (that is, you don't have a fixed workplace and you continually travel from one work site to another during your workday). - You can claim the cost of using a car you own when you drive: - directly between separate jobs on the same day - for example, from your first job as a

-- personal care assistant to your second job as a disability support worker - to and from an alternate workplace for the same employer on the same day - for example, directly between clients' homes or taking a client to an appointment.
+- You can't claim the cost of normal trips between home and work, even if you live a long way from your usual workplace or have to work outside normal business hours - for example, public holidays or early morning shifts. - In limited circumstances, you can claim the cost of trips between home and work, where you have shifting places of employment (that is, you don't have a fixed workplace and you continually travel from one work site to another during your workday). - You can claim the cost of using a car you own when you drive: - directly between separate jobs on the same day - for example, travelling from your first job as a nurse to your second job as a university lecturer - to and from an alternate workplace for the same employer on the same day - for example, driving between clinics for the same employer.

 If you claim car expenses, you can use the logbook method or the cents per kilometre method to calculate your deduction.
 If you use the logbook method, you need to keep a valid logbook to work out the percentage of work-related use along with written evidence of your car expenses.

-If you use the cents per kilometre method, you need to be able to show how you calculated your work-related kilometres and be able to show that those kilometres were work related.
+If you use the cents per kilometre method, you need to be able to show how you calculated your work-related kilometres and that those kilometres were work related.

-If you claim work-related car expenses using one of the above methods, you can't claim any further deductions in the same tax return for the same car.
+If you claim your work-related car expenses using one of the above methods, you can't claim any further deductions in the same tax return for the same car.
 For example, petrol, servicing, and insurance costs.